ptz0n/homebridge-verisure/README.md

 }
 ```

-1. Log in to MyPages with your username and password.
-Enter the verification code when you receive it.
-2. Go to Account and Subscription > Account > Login credentials > Disable 2-step verification
-3. Follow the instructions to disable 2-step verification.

 ### Environment variables

 For convenience, the following environment variables can be used instead of placing secrets in your `config.json`.